Of

 A preposition.
 Once you’ve put one at the end of a sentence, it’s a habit you’ll never tire of.

-Of is a harmless little fellow, but it can be an indication of tortured writing.
+“Of” is a harmless little fellow, but it is indicative of tortured writing.

-In either case, “of” is the giveaway.
-Being a preposition, “of” puts two things in relation to each other, and so tends to favour basic vocabulary over interesting words that describe that relation.
-So: “piece of writing” over “poem”, “letter”, “extract”, or “passage”.
+“Of prevalence” neatly measures laboured writing.
+Being a preposition, it puts things in relation to each other, and so tends to favour simple over interesting nouns to describe the relationship.
+So: “piece of writing” instead of “poem”, “letter”, “monograph”, or “diatribe”.
+It is also a dead giveaway for passive constructions:

 Pompous possessives

-Of” is the pompous writer’s favourite possessive, because it makes something fun sound austere and sonorous.
+Of” is the pompous writer’s favourite possessive, because it makes things sound austere and sonorous.
 And it’s hard to screw up.
 Apostrophes — the grocers favourite means of indicating possession — terrify lawyers, who fear making the same mistake grocer’s do.[1]

-“Skywalker’s rise” doesn’t sound quite so momentous as “The Rise Of Skywalker”.
-“England’s Bank” sounds like some ghastly funding initiative for social housing, where “The Bank of England” sounds like the Grand Old Lady of Threadneedle Street.
+sounds like some ghastly funding initiative for social housing, whereas “The Bank of England” sounds like the Grand Old Lady of Threadneedle Street.
+Brian’s Life sounds like a column in Private Eye.

 See also